-The Game We've Waited A Long Time For
+The Game We Waited a Long Time For

 I don't know about you, but I am a huge Bioware fan girl.
-I've been waiting years for Mass Effect: Andromeda to be released.
-When I found out it was coming out this year and that it would be released at midnight a couple of days after my birthday, I made sure to reserve it as a birthday present to myself.
+I waited for years for Mass Effect: Andromeda to be released.
+When I found out it was coming out and that it would be released at midnight a couple of days after my birthday, I made sure to reserve it as a birthday present to myself.

 I am happy to report that the game did not disappoint my high expectations.
 But was it perfect?
 No. There were a lot of things about the game that could have been done better.

 Mass Effect Andromeda Trailer

 Character creation was one of my biggest disappointments in this game.
 I play Bioware games over and over again, so does my husband, but he always laughs at how long it takes me to make my character.
 It usually takes me a couple of hours every time because I want their cheekbones to have just the right placement and their chin to be just the right shape and their eyebrows to be only this high and no higher.
 I tweak it for a long time and it's a lot of fun to me.